supertestnet/lnlogin/README.md

 Let people log into your wordpress website using their bitcoin wallet.
 Integrate the Lightning Login plugin to generate a secure login qr code that anyone can use to create an account on your website or, if they have already made one, log in.

 # Installation
 Install and activate the plugin through the plugins page in the backend of your wordpress installation.
 Just select Add new and upload the zip file.
+Be aware that this plugin requires that your server have the php-gmp extension installed.
+If the plugin does not work for you, install that php extension on the server and try again.
+On a debian-based server such as ubuntu or a raspberry pi, this can be accomplished via this command: sudo apt install php-gmp -y

 # Usage
 Add the following shortcode to any page on your site.